Stormwater Treatment Requirements for Development Projects

 The March 2008 version of the MARC BMP Manual has been adopted as the County's stormwater treatment standards.

 The APWA Design Criteria Section 5600 has been adopted as the County's stormwater conveyance standards.

 Design Spreadsheets from the APWA/MARC Stormwater BMP Manual (March 2008 version) for calculating design parameters for commonly used BMPs.

 These design spreadsheets are provided as an aid to the design engineer who is responsible for checking calculations and designs to meet all applicable regulations.
 It should also be noted that spreadsheets by their nature can be modified which could lead to errors if not properly coded and checked.
 The Johnson County Stormwater Management Program and/or CDM (provider of the spreadsheets) does not express or imply any warranty for the use of the spreadsheets.

 What Are Your City's Regulations?

 The regulations above only pertain to the unincorporated area of Johnson County, Kansas.
-If you plan to build within a City of Johnson County contact your city to learn more about your city's regulations.
+If you plan to build within a City of Johnson County, contact your city to learn more about their regulations.